The medical register

 Is a doctor on the register and do they have a licence to practise?

 You can check if a doctor is on the register and if they are licensed to practise online.
-Our online register is called the List of Registered Medical Practitioners.
+Our online register is called the List of Registered Medical Practitioners - also known as the medical register.

-Patients can download a leaflet which explains why only doctors who are registered with a licence to practise may treat patients by law.
+Patients can download our leaflet Understanding a doctor's registration which explains why only doctors who are registered with a licence to practise may treat patients by law.

 Accessing the Specialist and GP Registers

 The Specialist and GP Registers are registers of specialists and general practitioners eligible to work in the UK health service.
-The List of Registered Medical Practitioners shows if a doctor is on the Specialist and/or GP Register.
+The List of Registered Medical Practitioners shows if a doctor is on the Specialist or GP Register, or both

 Information for employers